Indica vs sativa vs hybrid: Understanding weed strains

 Choosing a weed strain can be complex, as many factors can influence your experience.

-smoke with window light Photo by: Gina Coleman/Weedmaps
+Woman smoking cannabis Photo by: Gina Coleman/Weedmaps

-• The ratio of THC to CBD: The ratio of THC to CBD can significantly impact the effects of a particular strain.
-Strains with high THC content are often associated with a strong intoxicating effect, while strains with higher CBD are known for their calming and relaxing effects.
-Consider your tolerance level and what effects you want to achieve when choosing a strain based on its THC-CBD ratio.
+• The ratio of THC to CBD: The ratio of cannabinoids can significantly impact the effects of a particular strain.
+Strains with high THC content are often associated with a strong psychoactive effect, while strains with higher CBD are popular for their calming and relaxing effects.
+Consider your tolerance level and what effects you want to achieve when choosing a strain based on THC:CBD ratio.

-• Potency: The potency of a strain can also have an impact on its effects.
+• Potency: The potency of a strain can have an impact on its effects.
 Generally, strains with higher THC content (18% or more) will produce more intense psychoactive effects.
 However, higher potency does not always mean a better experience, as too much THC can result in unpleasant side effects like anxiety or paranoia.
 You should consider your tolerance level and start with a lower-potency strain if you are new to cannabis.

 • Other factors: Once you become more familiar with how different cannabinoid and terpene profiles affect you, consider exploring other factors, such as the growing method, the strain's geographic origin, and the genetics.
 You may discover an appreciation for greenhouse-grown strains or exotics.